Olmagzar/elvenar-world-map/README.txt

 the responseData containing an array of 'provinces' : 6 regular one and 3 cities one of which is yours.
 Look for the name to verify, and get the 'r' and 'q' values associated with.

+After adding the fellowship file, import it in the config.py file and add it in the array.
+For instance:

+from fellowships import My_Awesome_Fellowship, Another_Cool_Fellowship

+guildes = [
+    My_Awesome_Fellowship.conf,
+    Another_Cool_Fellowship.conf
+]

+More than one fellowship in the array will result with:
+ - a map with members estimated exploration area per fellowship (_aura.png) ;
+ - a map with members linked by a minimal covering tree generated with Prim's algorithm, using tiles as distance unit (same as province exploration distances or fight troups moves) per fellowship (_named.png) ;
+ - a map with the first fellowship in blue and any other fellowship in orange, named after the first fellowship and the second one (_overlap_ .png)

+The last map (overlap) aims to see a bit of trading opportunities between fellowships for non-sentient goods.